TornTech/Payzilla/README.md

 ## Making payroll easy

-Payzillaallows Human Resources and Finance departments keep track of employees, payroll costs, payroll budgets, and employee status.
+Payzilla allows Human Resources and Finance departments keep track of employees, payroll costs, payroll budgets, and employee status.

 *With Payzilla you can*:
 - Keep track of every employee in your company